charles-g/tmpjs-client/README.md

 As a possible workaround, we index job availabilities (dates) with company context, group these by company.

+#### Noticed difficulties:
+Hit count reflects the number of time slots when we'd like to have the number of companies.
-As pagination becomes incorrect, we try using infinite hits for a workaround.
+Pagination is also incorrect, we try using infinite hits (https://www.algolia.com/doc/api-reference/widgets/infinite-hits/react/) as a workaround.

 #### Tech
 * Next.js 14 with app directory / React 18